 The 33 mile Little Crusher gravel route is the lite version of the full Conasauga Crusher.
 Set 35 miles east of Chattanooga TN in the Cohutta Mountains, the route is as rugged and remote as it is beautiful but with 10 fewer miles and 1300 feet less climbing than the full Crusher version.

 The paved Tower of Terror road route climbs and descends the hills northeast of Sosebee Cycling Park in White, Georgia.
 There is a tower but the only thing frightening about this 66 mile road route is a bit of chipseal.
 Expect lots of elevation change, some technical descending and virtually no traffic.
 The area has many interesting features including rushing creeks, a spring which pours out of the mountain and some truly bizarre roads.

-The 41 mile mixed-surface Bald River route circles the Bald River Gorge Wilderness east of Tellico Plains, Tennessee.
-The route starts and finishes on the Cherohala Skyway and includes River Rd through the Tellico River Gorge and 18 miles of primo gravel through pristine federally protected forest.
+The 41 mile mixed-surface Tellico Gorge/Bald River route circles the Bald River Wilderness east of Tellico Plains, Tennessee.
+The route starts and finishes on the Cherohala Skyway.
+It includes River Rd through the Tellico River Gorge and 18 miles of gravel through pristine federally protected forest.

-The 38 mile Emery Creek gravel route takes in all the North Georgia Cohutta Mountains have to offer.
+The 38 mile Grassy Mountain gravel route takes in all the North Georgia Cohutta Mountains have to offer.
 Expect a massive climb, a blistering descent, breathtaking vistas, and a fast finish.